-The Lodge– Sleeps 7, $100 for Master Bedroom with bath, Queen Bed and Day bed. $75 for 2nd Bedroom with shower. $200 for the whole lodge with a hide-a-way bed in the living room.
+The Lodge– Sleeps 7, Master Bedroom with bath, Queen Bed and Day bed.
+2nd Bedroom with shower.
+Hide-a-way bed in the living room.
+Lodge may be rented as 1-bedroom or as the entire home.
 Free soaks on both days.

 Hot Springs Soak Pricing

 $7 per adult, per soak $6 per Senior, Military, Kids 6-13 years old, per soak Under 6 is FREE Tax included

 Yearly Memberships are available!

 Wednesday & Thursday 4 pm – 8 pm Friday – Sunday noon – 8 pm

 Summer Hours– open until 9 pm weeknights and 10 pm Friday and Saturday